opl-/beatsaber-http-status/protocol.md

 	"wasCutTooSoon": Boolean, // Note was cut too early "initialScore": null | Integer, // Score without multipliers for the cut.
 It contains the prehit swing score and the cutDistanceScore, but doesn't include the score for swinging after cut.
 [0..85] null for bombs.
 	"finalScore": null | Integer, // Score without multipliers for the entire cut, including score for swinging after cut.
 [0..115] Available in [`noteFullyCut` event](#notefullycut-event). null for bombs.
-	"cutDistanceScore": null | Integer, // Score for the hit itself.
+	"cutDistanceScore": null | Integer, // Score for how close the cut plane was to the note center.
 [0..15] "multiplier": Integer, // Combo multiplier at the time of cut "saberSpeed": Number, // Speed of the saber when the note was cut "saberDir": [ // Direction in note space that the saber was moving in on the collision frame, calculated by subtracting the position of the saber's tip on the previous frame from its current position (current - previous).